pimedad/frontend-framework/framework/packages/runtime/src/documentation/attributesDocumentation.md

 The `removeAttribute()` function removes a single attribute from a DOM element.
 It’s like deleting a setting from an element, such as removing its `id` or a custom `data-*` attribute, so it no longer applies.

-This function is crucial for cleaning up elements when their attributes are no longer needed, like when updating or destroying the DOM.
+This function is responsible for cleaning up elements when their attributes are no longer needed, like when updating or destroying the DOM.
 It sets the element’s property to `null` and calls the DOM’s `removeAttribute()` method to ensure the attribute is completely removed from the HTML.
 This prevents leftover attributes from causing issues in your webpage.

 ```javascript
 export function removeAttribute(el, name) {